-However, acceptance into some programs, such as nursing and glass, is contingent upon specfic application and deadline procedures.
+However, acceptance into some programs, such as Nursing, Scientific Glass Technology, and Nuclear Energy, is contingent upon specific application and deadline procedures.
 Candidates should contact the Enrollment Services Office for details regarding application to selective admission programs.
-SCC administrators may deny a prospective student admission to a particular program if, in their judgement, the student is incapable of benefiting from the curriculum or instruction offered.
+SCC administrators may deny a prospective student admission to a particular program if, in their judgment, the student is incapable of benefiting from the curriculum or instruction offered.

 All high school graduates and holders of high school equivalency diplomas or certificates are eligible for admission.
 Adults not holding a high school diploma or equivalency or a GED diploma or equivalency become eligible for degree and certificate programs after successfully completing 15 college-level credits.